Health Checks & Resilience (Polly)

 • Resilience (Polly)

-• What: A .NET library for handling transient (temporary) failures and making applications more robust.
+• What: A .NET library for handling transient (temporary) failures.

-• Core Idea: Wrap your operations (like API calls) in policies that define how to handle specific exceptions or HTTP responses.
+• Core Idea: Wrap operations (like API calls) in policies.

-• Fallback: Provides a default value or action if an operation fails.
+• Fallback: Provides a default value on failure.

 Core Concepts